Zehui312/Enrichment-analysis-for-bacteria/README.md

 conda activate BacEnrich
 ```
 ## 2. Download example fastq files
 Here, we use 6 sequencing data as example, they are untreated and meropenem-treated and replicated 3 time.
+You can find the **meta_data.txt** in
 ```
+meta_data=./Enrichment-analysis-for-bacteria/meta_data.txt
 cat ${meta_data} | while read line; do
     sample_name=$(echo $line | cut -f2 -d " ")
     srr_id=$(echo $line | cut -f1 -d " ")